preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 Adding filters to a block, if it's possible, works the same for most blocks.
 Find a general description of how to do that here:

-For Omnia 6.13 and earlier :doc:`Filter UI </blocks/general-block-settings/filters/index>`

-For Omnia 7.0 and later :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+:doc:`Filter options for blocks </blocks/general-block-settings/filter-options-block/index>`

-The Layout tab contains the following settings (images from Omnia 7.5):
+The Layout tab contains the following settings:

 .. image:: layout-tab-v75.png